Jun. 03, 2026 11:00AM PST

 Mining has long navigated a delicate balance between established technologies and emerging innovation.

 Like any industry, resource extraction must weigh costs against output.
-Although the sector has always contended with rigorous permitting and oversight, environmental standards have grown significantly stricter over recent decades.
+Although the sector has always contended with permitting and oversight rules, environmental standards have grown significantly stricter in recent decades.

-At this year’s Web Summit, held in Vancouver from May 11 to 14, a number of new technologies were featured to decarbonize the industry and reduce long-term waste.
+At this year’s Web Summit, held in Vancouver from May 11 to 14, a variety of companies showcased new technologies geared at decarbonizing the industry and reducing long-term waste.

-Among the new innovations featured was Vancouver-based Rockburst Technologies.
+Among the innovators featured at the event was Vancouver-based Rockburst Technologies.

-Typically, mined ore is usually crushed and milled, that is to say, it is pushed or ground down.
-Rockburst suggests that these compression techniques are inefficient and that mineral structure is more resistant to this type of liberation.
+Typically, mined ore is crushed and milled — that is to say, it is pushed or ground down.
+Rockburst suggests that these compression techniques are inefficient, and that mineral structure is more resistant to this type of liberation.

-Instead, the Rockburst uses a process called transcritical CO2 pulverization that injects CO2 into the ore at high pressure, and when pressure is released, it breaks the rocks from the inside.
+Instead, Rockburst uses a process called transcritical CO2 pulverization.
+It injects CO2 into ore at high pressure, and when that pressure is released, it breaks the rocks from the inside.

-The company states that the process is more efficient and uses 50 percent less energy than traditional methods.
+The company states that the process uses 50 percent less energy than traditional methods, making it more efficient.
 Additionally, the rocks themselves become carbon sinks, trapping the CO2 used.

-During the "Global Scale: The BC Hub for Next-Gen Resource and Energy Tech" panel, Rockburst CEO Oscal Malpica said that creating new mining technology can be an uphill battle, and it starts with funding.
+During Web Summit's "Global Scale: The BC Hub for Next-Gen Resource and Energy Tech" panel, Rockburst CEO Oscar Malpica said that creating new mining technology can be an uphill battle, and it starts with funding.

-He explained that you need to validate the concept before asking for money.
+He explained that companies need to validate their concept before asking for money.

-“When you’re in hard tech, your prototypes, or at least in my case, my prototype is a three-meter-tall massive machine… but just to build that thing, it takes C$2 million,” he said.
+“When you’re in hard tech, your prototypes, or at least in my case, my prototype, is a 3 meter tall, massive machine … but just to build that thing, it takes C$2 million,” he said.

-Malpica went on to note that while it is designed to tackle challenges at the heart of the mining industry, it can still be difficult to change minds and adopt new innovations, even when they align with core environmental principles.
+Malpica noted that while Rockburst's technology is designed to tackle challenges sitting at the heart of the mining industry, it can still be difficult to change minds and adopt new innovations.

-“The mining industry is a very conservative, very traditional industry, very hard to break into.
+“The mining industry is a very conservative, very traditional industry — very hard to break into.
 For us, what works is coming to the lab to see what we are doing.
-Open invitation to see our three-meter-tall prototype working and doing all the dirty stuff, and look at the before and after.”
-Malpica said.
+Open invitation to see our 3 meter tall prototype working and doing all the dirty stuff, and look at the before and after,” he told the audience.

-It’s received support from Natural Resources Canada, the University of British Columbia, the Government of South Australia and industry giant BHP (ASX:BHP,NYSE:BHP,LSE:BHP).
+That's not to say Rockburst hasn’t generated interest — it’s received support from Natural Resources Canada, the University of BC, the South Australian government and mining industry giant BHP (ASX:BHP,NYSE:BHP,LSE:BHP).

 Remediation as part of the solution

-Another company featured on the panel was Tersa Critical Minerals, represented by its Co-founder and CEO, Barinder Rasode.
+Another firm on the panel was Tersa Critical Minerals, represented by Barinder Rasode, its co-founder and CEO.

 Tersa has been developing its own proprietary microbial fuel cell and microbially induced calcite precipitation technologies designed to extract critical minerals from mining waste, leaving clean water behind.

-Although both Tersa and Rockburst focus on different aspects of the mining cycle, their challenges are similar, with Tersa also acknowledging the need for funding and finding willing partners.
+Although Tersa and Rockburst focus on different aspects of the mining cycle, their challenges are similar, with Rasode also acknowledging the need for funding and finding willing partners.

-“Mining companies are very open to innovation, but they worry about liability, and so we, in response to our customers, made sure we’re building a unit that does not increase liability because it’s modular… Until you address the issue of liability, it is a challenge, and then funding is the chicken or the egg.
-We’ll get a customer, and then we’ll fund you.
-I think that’s a universal challenge.”
-Rasode said.
+“Mining companies are very open to innovation, but they worry about liability, and so we, in response to our customers, made sure we’re building a unit that does not increase liability because it’s modular," she said.

-However, despite the company's relative youth, they’ve been able to find industry partners looking to deploy its technologies, including Newmont (NYSE:NEM,ASX:NEM).
+Despite the company's relative youth, it's been able to find industry partners looking to deploy its technologies, including Newmont (NYSE:NEM,ASX:NEM), which is looking to use the Tersa system at its Equity silver site in Central BC.

 Environmental policies are business policies

-The mining industry is incredibly complex; on the one hand, government regulations dictate how companies need to operate from an environmental and social standpoint; on the other, it also overlaps with sound business decisions.
+The mining industry is incredibly complex.
+On the one hand, government regulations dictate how companies need to operate from an environmental and social standpoint; on the other, it overlaps with sound business decisions.

-Malpica, on the other hand, spoke to being nimble, taking things one step at a time and working closely with industry partners to build a technology from the ground up that requires less energy and cost inputs while returning better results.
+For his part, Malpica, spoke to being nimble, taking it one step at a time and working closely with industry partners to build technology from the ground up that requires less energy and cost inputs, while returning better results.

-Although these technologies can take some time to go from idea to development to widespread industry adoption, they have the potential to reshape how mining is done, delivering better returns for miners while remaining environmentally responsible.
+These technologies can take time to go from idea to widespread industry adoption, but they have the potential to reshape how mining is done, and deliver better returns for miners and in environmentally responsible ways.

-Both companies are still at the beginning of their journey, working in a sector that isn’t afraid of innovation, but also isn’t quick to adopt new systems or techniques.
-They want proven technologies that can deliver returns for shareholders, and that takes time.
+As both leaders mentioned, the mining sector isn’t afraid of innovation, but also isn’t quick to adopt new systems or techniques — it wants proven technologies that can deliver returns for shareholders, and that takes time.

 Don't forget to follow us @INN_Resource for real-time updates!